zeabdullah/vue-weather-app/README.md

 ## Project setup

-1. Open terminal in the root of the project folder and type `npm install` or `yarn install`
+1. Open terminal in the root of the project folder and type `npm install` or `yarn install` (IF you've got yarn installed of course)

 2. Create an OpenWeather API key on [openweathermap.org](https://openweathermap.org)
 3. Copy your API key and paste it into `src/env.example.js` according to its instructions